muff1nman/ClassNotes/Econ/EconAndTech.md

 Venture Capital and Growth
 ---------
+- What role does venture capital play in America's growth?
+- How should the government interact with the venture capital industry to enhance growth?

 The Cyclical nature of VC
 ----
+Supply => funds from investors
+Demand => the number of entrepreneurial firms seekign funding *CRITICAL IMAGE*

+What happens if we have many sudden technological breakthroughs in a high-tech industry?
+    - demand shock and many new firms seeking capital

+*NONCRITICAL IMAGE*
-Capital is tied up in firms and is not elastic and so has a vertical supply bar.
+- Capital is tied up in firms and is not elastic and so has a vertical supply bar.
+- VC may be slow to repsond or <i>sticky</i>

 Why is VC sticky?
 ------
+- the structure of VC funds
-cash is tied up more than stock
+    - cash is tied up more than stock
+        - contributions only at the beginning of a fund
+        - returns on investment only when the fund closes
+    - established vc firms are reluctant to take on more money than they can manage

-established VC firms: with more money, comes poorer quality firms, and returns dip
+        - with more money, comes poorer quality firms, and returns dip

-New VC firms are slow to enter the market because a lack of experience and networking
+    - New VC firms are slow to enter the market because a lack of experience and networking
+- information lags
+    - investors have a hard time guessing what the state of a market is
+    - VC firms do not report the market-value of the companies they invest in

+<strong>Stickiness can lead to underinvestment/overinvestment in a technology
+sector</strong>

 #### Information Lags
 ex. the value [of a company] is first based on the assets such as buildings, which